December 10, 1520

 December 10, 1891

 Birth of Nelly (Leonie) Sachs (1891-1970) in Berlin, Germany.
-Sach’s poetry and drama convey the suffering and pain of German Jews.
+Her poetry and drama convey the suffering and pain of German Jews.
 She lived in Berlin until 1940, when she learned that she was soon to be taken to a concentration camp and was able to escape to Sweden.
 It was at that time that she began to write poetry in serious fashion.
 She was awarded the German Publishers’ Peace Prize in 1965 and the Nobel Prize for Literature in 1966.
 On the occasion of the receipt of the Nobel Prize she commented “I represent the tragedy of the Jewish People.”
 Her most noted play is, Eli: Ein Mysterienspiel vom Leiden Israels (1951).
 On December 10, 1966, Nelly Sachs won the Nobel Prize for Literature, which was presented on her 75th birthday.

 December 10, 1929